COVID-19 Update Brazil –

 Here are some sites to visit for the latest information about the COVID-19 in Brazil:

-COVID-19 Update Russia:
+COVID-19 Update India:

 COVID-19 Update: USA

-The United States is currently leading the world in COVID-19 with a total of 1,829,273 cases and has now crossed 100,000 deaths with a total of 105,934 deaths.
+The United States is still currently leading the world in COVID-19 with the highest number of cases.

 Find the latest information about COVID-19 in the USA here: